luismiguelcasadodiaz/Born2beRoot/README.md

 sed -i -e '/#PermitRootLogin/ s/#PermitRootLogin prohibit-password/PermitRootLogin no/' /etc/ssh/sshd_config
 ```

-Either it is not required by the subjec i added this restricction to allow only one user to connect thru ssh
+Either it is not required by the subject i added this restriction to allow only one user to connect through SSH

 ```bash
 sed -i -e '/^PermitRootLogin no/a AllowUsers luicasad' /etc/ssh/sshd_config
 ```

-I set a banner to wellcome an ssh conection
+I set a banner to welcome an ssh connection

 ```bash
 sed -i -e '/#Banner none/ s/#Banner none/Banner \/etc\/ssh\/global_banner.txt' /etc/ssh/sshd_config
 ```

 ##### ssh 2FA
-Another improvement i wanted to try was implement a 2FA.
+Another improvement I wanted to try was to implement a 2FA.

-I installed a google autenticator library.
+I installed a Google authenticator library.

 ```bash
 apt install -y libpam-google-authenticator
 ```
-Locally it will generate  a time base token.
+Locally it will generate  a time-based token.
 The token is generated using a local key for the local user plus a UTC timestamp.

-I have to pass the local key to my smartphone google autenticator app.
-I do that with a ssh conection from my host machine to the virtual machine.
-I do that cause the screen of the virtual machine running in Virtualbox does not draw correctly a readable QR for my smartphone.
-I did not managed to do it, so I logged thru ssh for configuration purpouses.
+I have to pass the local key to my smartphone Google Authenticator app.
+I do that with an SSH connection from my host machine to the virtual machine.
+I do that cause the screen of the virtual machine running in Virtualbox does not draw a readable QR for my smartphone.
+I did not manage to do it, so I logged through SSH for configuration purposes.

-Once Google Autenticator app in my Smartphone read mi local key QR, starts to generated timebased tokens.
+Once the Google Authenticator app in my Smartphone reads my local key QR, starts to generate time-based tokens.

-Add this lines to `\etc\ssh\sshd_config` ans ssh will ask for tokens after a correct password.
+Add these lines to `\etc\ssh\sshd_config` and ssh will ask for tokens after a correct password.

 ```bash
 sed -i -e '/^#PasswordAuthentication/ a ChallengeResponseAuthentication yes' /etc/ssh/sshd_config